Strike on Israeli Golan Heights kills 11 and threatens to spark a wider war. Hezbollah denies a role

 Hezbollah chief spokesman Mohammed Afif told The Associated Press that the group “categorically denies carrying out an attack on Majdal Shams.”
 It is unusual for Hezbollah to deny an attack.

-Hezbollah said its fighters carried out nine different attacks using rockets and explosive drones against Israeli military posts, the last of which targeted the army command of the Haramoun Brigade in Maaleh Golani with Katyusha rockets.
-It said they were in response to Israeli airstrikes on villages in southern Lebanon.
+Hezbollah said its fighters carried out 10 different attacks using rockets and explosive drones against Israeli military posts, the last of which targeted the army command of the Haramoun Brigade in Maaleh Golani with Katyusha rockets.
+In a separate statement, Hezbollah said it hit the same army post with a short-range Falaq rocket.
+It said the attacks were in response to Israeli airstrikes on villages in southern Lebanon.

 The office of Netanyahu, who was on a visit to the United States, said he would cut short his trip by several hours, without specifying when he would return.
 It said he will convene the security Cabinet after arriving.